 Finding the Greenest Televisions

 Looking for the greenest television set?
 We've had to sort through a complex set of resources in the past to help you buy that green TV.
-Now, EPEAT has added televisions to its equipment registry.
-We hope this will bring some clarity to this category, but manufacturers do not appear to be embracing it.
+EPEAT added televisions to its equipment registry in early 2013.
+We had anticipated this would bring some clarity to this category, but manufacturers do not appear to be embracing it.
 There are only 120+ television monitors registered at any level, double the number in early 2014.
 This compares with 660+ computer monitors.

 Greenpeace Survey (Jan '11) rates products submitted by participating manufacturers on a 10-point scale.
 The hypothetical score of a "fictional product that combined the best features of all submitted products within each category" is 7.68 for notebooks.
 Models scoring 5.00 or better were Sharp LC-52SE1 (6.46), Panasonic TC-42LD24 (5.18), and Sony KDL-32EX710 (5.07).